CRG-CNAG/TOPOS/README.md

 ### a) Pretrained model

-You can find the link to download TOPOS and the pretrained model [here](https://github.com/CRG-CNAG/TOPOS/).
+You can download TOPOS and the pretrained model [here](https://www.dropbox.com/s/yztuim6gb8a90he/topos.zip?dl=0).
 Then you just have to unzip, cd into the `topos` directory and make TOPOS executable.

 ```
 unzip topos.zip